 This review below provides the point by point details from testing that support the overall rank and score of the G-Lite.

 Weight and Folded Size

-The G-Lite earned a 7 of 10 for weight and folded size.
-This stroller weighs 11.8 pounds and measures 6,105 cubic inches when folded.
+With a score of 7 out of 10, the G-Lite was above average in the weight and folded size category.
+This stroller has an overall weight of 11.8 pounds and a volume of 6,105 cubic inches when folded.
 Only 3 strollers are lighter the the G-Lite, but several fold smaller making it a tough one for parents that favor light and small.
 The Inglesina Net is virtually the same weight, but is only 4,762.80 cubic inches folded.
 It does offer a shoulder carry strap for easy transport.